textX/Arpeggio/docs/index.md

 ![Arpeggio logo](images/arpeggio-logo.svg)

-Arpeggio is recursive descent parser with backtracking and memoization (a.k.a. pacrat parser).
+Arpeggio is recursive descent parser with backtracking and memoization (a.k.a. packrat parser).
 Arpeggio grammars are based on [PEG formalism](http://en.wikipedia.org/wiki/Parsing_expression_grammar).

 Arpeggio's main use is a foundation for a tool-chain for DSL development but it